ArnavGoel03/cse15l-lab-report-5/index.md

 #### Examples -

 ##### Example 1 - Prompt with output

 ```
 Input -

-find ./non-fiction/OUP/Abernathy -mtime -1 -type d
+find -mtime -1 -type d

 Output -

+.
+./non-fiction
+./non-fiction/OUP
 ./non-fiction/OUP/Abernathy
+./non-fiction/OUP/Berk
+./non-fiction/OUP/Castro
+./non-fiction/OUP/Fletcher
+./non-fiction/OUP/Kauffman
+./non-fiction/OUP/Rybczynski
+./travel_guides
+./travel_guides/berlitz1
+./travel_guides/berlitz2

 ```
-It's the same command used in the first examples of the two alterations we explored above but with another modification '-i'.
-This makes the search case insentive and helps us focus on the word rather than the specifc formatting of it and we end up matching with more of the files/
+This command looks for directories that have been modified in the past 1 day.
+Since the docsearch directory was just cloned from its source on github, all the directories were newly modified and hence returned with their relative paths.
+The '.' in the output represents the current working directory.

 ##### Example 2 - Prompt with output

 ```
 Input -